gautvm/fullstack-oauth-system/README.md

 The system is highly customizable and easy to use.
 Simply fork the repository and adjust the code to meet your specific requirements.

+If you found this helpful, please consider starring the repo! ⭐

 ## Setup Instructions

 1. Clone the repository to your local machine.